Coffee in Cameroon: With 0.32 % world market share #21 on the list of coffee producers.

-- The best coffee grows in the northwest of Cameroon, in the regions Bamileke and Bamoun at heights of 1,200 bis 2,200 m.
+- The best coffee in Cameroon grows in the northwest, in the regions Bamileke and Bamoun at heights of 1,200 bis 2,200 m.

 - Here Arabica coffee is cultivated in the forest.
 The taste is characterized by its mildness and sweetness and is comparable to South American varieties.

 - The cultivated Robusta has an average quality with nutty full-bodied taste, which is ideal for blends.

 - According to data from the Cameroon coffee and cocoa office CICC, only 5 % of the coffee in Cameroon is processed locally.
 This, in turn, brings significant price increases for farmers.

 - So the CICC wants to further increase the added value of the beans.

 - In the meantime, the EU is funding a 3,600 hectare coffee cultivation area by 2020 with € 30 million.

 - Also many other investments are to bring the Cameroonian coffee production back to the old splendor.
 Here is a good article.